jxnl/blog/docs/books.md

 # Books I read

+## Influences on my life

+- Tao Te Ching by Lao Tzu
+- Book of Disquiet by Fernando Pessoa
+- In Praise of Shadows by Jun'ichirō Tanizaki
+- Centering in Pottery, Poetry, and the Person by M.C.
+Richards
+- The Three-Body Problem Series by Liu Cixin
+- Vagaond by Takehiko Inoue

 ## Prince Era

 I plan to spend the spring and summer in Europe, reading and writing.
 I finally give myself permission to read philosophy now that I've got some seasoning, and I'm excited to see what I can learn from the lense of my own life.

-- Book of Disquiet by Fernando Pessoa
 - Nausea by Jean-Paul Sartre
 - Being and Nothingness by Jean-Paul Sartre
 - The Unbearable Lightness of Being by Milan Kundera